Individual Voluntary Arrangement

 • One realistic and affordable payment over a set period of time

-• After successful completion of your IVA unaffordable debt that is included is written off
+• After successful completion of your IVA, your creditors will write off any unaffordable debt

 • Support from our team who can help you through the journey

-• Your expenditure will be reviewed at the start and annually to ensure your payment remains affordable
+• Your expenditure will be reviewed at the start of your IVA arrangement and each year to ensure your payment remains affordable

 Considerations of an IVA

-• It affects your credit file for six years
+• It will be recorded on your credit file for six years

-• Your information will be held on the public insolvency register
+• Your IVA will be held on the public insolvency register

-• There are costs involved with an IVA, which are outlined in our Fees and Key information section.
-However, costs are deducted from the contributions you make.
-These will be fully explained to you and detailed fully in your IVA proposal
+• There are costs involved with an IVA which will be explained and detailed in your IVA proposal

 • If your IVA fails, it may result in Bankruptcy

-• If you earn additional income then a percentage of this may need to be paid into the IVA
+• If you earn additional income, a percentage of this may need to be paid into the IVA

-• Only unsecured debts included within the individual voluntary arrangement may be discharged at the end of the period and unsecured debts not included remain outstanding
+• Only unsecured debts included within the IVA may be discharged at the end of the period, meaning any unsecured debts not included remain outstanding

-• Borrowing any amount over £500 can only be done with the express permission of the Insolvency Practitioner
+• Borrowing any amount over £500 can only be done with express permission from your Insolvency Practitioner

 How do the fees and costs of an IVA work?

-In helping you to get an IVA, your insolvency practitioner (IP) will act as Nominee and he/she is allowed to draw a Nominee’s fee for the work entailed.
-Although this fee will be agreed with you, your creditors have the final say if they agree to it when they consider your IVA proposal.
+In helping you to get an IVA, your insolvency practitioner (IP) will act as a Nominee, and they can draw a Nominee’s fee for the work entailed.
+Although this fee will be agreed upon with you, your creditors have the final say if they agree to it when they consider your IVA proposal.
 The fee is usually fixed and paid from realisations (the money you pay) in your IVA.

-The Nominee fee is in relation to the work carried out by the IP in having to assess your financial situation and understanding all available options in deciding that an IVA is a suitable option for you.
+The Nominee fee is in relation to the work carried out by the IP in assessing your financial situation and understanding all available options in deciding that an IVA is a suitable option for you.
 Once the IP has all the relevant information, they will prepare a proposal ready to present to your creditors to allow them to consider the IVA.

-When approved, the IP then becomes the Supervisor of your IVA.
-Their role as a supervisor is to monitor and collect your contributions, and conduct regular reviews of your income and expenditure.
-Your Supervisor can seek to change or terminate the arrangement if appropriate, however ultimately, it is usual that the Supervisor will eventually conclude your IVA.
+When approved, the IP then becomes the supervisor of your IVA.
+Their role as a supervisor is to monitor and collect your contributions and conduct regular reviews of your income and expenditure.
+Your supervisor can seek to change or terminate the arrangement if appropriate, but ultimately, the supervisor will usually conclude your IVA after 60 months.

 As well as fees, your insolvency practitioner will incur disbursements.
-These are the costs and expenses incurred during the setting up and administering of your IVA.
-Examples of disbursements are Bond (case specific insurance), postage costs, registration of the IVA and software maintenance.
+These are the costs and expenses incurred during the set-up and administration of your IVA.
+Examples of disbursements are bonds (case-specific insurance), postage costs, registration of the IVA and software maintenance.
 Some disbursements are payable in priority to fees and are always fully disclosed in your IVA proposal.
 These are agreed with your creditors and are drawn from the IVA.

 At the meeting, creditors will consider all fees and disbursements before agreeing on the terms of them.
 Full disclosure will be given to you before your IVA is approved to make sure you are happy with the outcome.